juju/docs/src/en/charms-offline-strategies.md

 The de-facto forward proxy solution on Ubuntu is [`squid`][upstream-squid].

-Let the HTTP proxy and the HTTPS proxy be given by $HTTP_PROXY and $HTTPS_PROXY respectively.
-Note that these values are often the same.
+Juju uses variables `http-proxy` and `https-proxy` to denote these proxies.

 ### No HTTP/S proxy

 When an HTTP/S proxy is configured there may be destinations that should be excluded from using it.

-Such destinations are set with the `no_proxy` variable.
+Juju uses variable `no-proxy` to represent these destinations.

 In general, all instances within a cloud should be able to communicate directly with one another.
-It may, or it may not, be necessary to express this via the `no_proxy` variable.
-This is because it is limited to the HTTP and HTTPS protocols, which may not apply in every case.
+It may, or it may not, be necessary to express this via the `no-proxy` variable.
+This is because the latter is limited to the HTTP and HTTPS protocols, which may not apply in every case.
 Nevertheless, it is often done out of simplicity.

-The localhost system and its local IP address are also typically included in this set of destinations.
+The localhost system and its local IP address are also typically included in this set of destinations. ??????? addresses or names

+## FTP proxy

+?????????????????????????????????????????

+Juju uses the `ftp-proxy` variable for this type of proxy.

 ## APT proxy

-An HTTP/S proxy may not accept HTTP/S requests for APT packages.
-The idea of an APT proxy is identical to that of an HTTP/S proxy except that it applies specifically to APT package requests.
+An HTTP/S or FTP proxy may not accept requests for APT packages.
+The idea of an APT proxy is identical to that of an HTTP/S or FTP proxy except that it applies specifically to APT package requests.

+Juju uses the `apt-ftp-proxy`, `apt-http-proxy`, and `apt-https-proxy` variables to set these proxies.

 Some common implementations include: